NoGameNoLifeProject/Arma-3-Discord-Bot/README.md

 # Arma 3 Discord Bot
 ## Description
-This bot is created to manage the Arma 3 browser on the windows host.
+This bot is created to manage the Arma 3 server on the windows host.
 It allows you to simplify routine processes when working with the server.

 ## List of commands